Kishore-119/Data_preprocessing_pipeline/README.md

-🧾 Data Preprocessing Pipeline
+# 🛠️ Data Preprocessing Pipeline

-This project focuses on building a robust data preprocessing pipeline to prepare datasets for machine learning.
-It covers handling missing values, outlier treatment, feature scaling, and categorical data imputation.
-This pipeline ensures your data is clean, consistent, and ready for modeling or analysis.
+This project demonstrates a structured data preprocessing pipeline for cleaning and preparing datasets for machine learning models.

-🚀 Features
+## 🚀 Features
-Clean and preprocess raw data

-Handle missing values in both numeric and categorical features

-Detect and treat outliers using the IQR method

-Normalize numerical features using StandardScaler

-Prepare consistent, clean datasets for downstream machine learning tasks

-📊 Project Workflow
-🔹 Data Preprocessing
-Handle missing values:
+- Handling missing values:

-Numeric: Filled with mean
+  - Numeric features filled with mean

-Categorical: Filled with mode
+  - Categorical features filled with mode

-Detect and treat outliers:

-Use Interquartile Range (IQR)

-Replace outliers with mean values

-Normalize numeric features:
+- Outlier detection and handling using the IQR (Interquartile Range) method

-Standardization using Scikit-learn’s StandardScaler
+- Normalization of numeric features using StandardScaler

-🔹 (Optional Extension)
-Although this repo focuses on preprocessing, it's designed to fit seamlessly into broader machine learning workflows including:

-Feature selection

-EDA integration

-Model building and evaluation

-🧰 Technologies Used
-Python

-Pandas

-NumPy

-Scikit-learn
+- Flexible design to work on any dataset

+## 📂 Project Structure

+- `data_preprocessing_pipeline.py` – Python script containing the preprocessing function
+- `Data preprocessing.csv` – Sample input data
+- `README.md` – Documentation